data-apis/array-api/spec/design_topics/static_typing.md

-An `array` type annotation can mean either the type of one specific array object, or some superclass or typing Protocol - as long as it is consistent with the array object specified in :ref:`array-object`.
+An `array` type annotation can mean either the type of one specific array object, or some superclass or typing Protocol - as long as it is consistent with the array object specified in {ref}`array-object`.
 To illustrate by
 example:

 ```python